 - Jerry and Sharon Goldsmith, local volunteers

 Join the Shorebird Listserv for regular updates during the season and throughout the year.
 Just send a blank email to: email@example.com and you'll be signed-up!

 Volunteers are integral to so many aspects of the Delaware Shorebird Project.
 In fact, the success of our work depends on volunteers.
-From forming flags and color bands, to weighing, measuring and banding birds, to "resighting" flagged birds, to cooking meals – volunteers at every experience level help to make the field season run smoothly.
-We're working to train and build a local volunteer community to join us every year for exciting research opportunities!
-Please join us and lending a hand with this critical conservation effort.
+From forming flags, to weighing, measuring and banding birds, to "resighting" flagged birds, to cooking meals – volunteers at every experience level help make the field season run smoothly.
+We're working to train and build a local volunteer community to join us each year for exciting research opportunities!
+Please join us and lend a hand with this critical conservation effort.
 Our success depends on you!

 What Do Volunteers Do?

-During the field season (approx. May 1 - June 10) volunteers are expected to give at least four days of service.
+During the field season (which runs approximately from May 5 - June 5) volunteers are expected to give at least three consecutive days of service.
 Activities include involvement in our catching and banding efforts and resighting for individually marked birds.
 The team is also involved in entering and checking data into a computer or helping to repair or sort equipment.
 We also welcome talents such as public speaking, teaching or photography.

 Prepare to Monitor the Migration

 If you plan on volunteering, please review the following training modules to learn new concepts and techniques or to just refresh your memory.

 What to Bring

 - Long sleeved, lightweight shirt/long pants (for biting insects)